SimbarasheJehol/WebDataLabelling/README.md

 # WebDataLabelling
-An online application for data labelling
+# An online application for data labelling for machine learning and computer vision tasks.